commerce-docs/jitnotes/README.md

-# Releaser — A release notes generator
+# JitNotes — A release notes generator

-My goal is to morph this project into a simple CLI that asks questions and applies the answers to a Release Notes template to make the whole release notes process much less labor intensive.
-Currently, the scripts retrieve information from Jira and GitHub to generate a release notes markdown file with the following sections:
+This CLI fetches Jira tickets and finds the corresponding GitHub PRs to generate a release notes markdown file.
+The CLI asks you a series of questions that it uses to generate the release notes.
+The questions are:

+1. **Jira name** for project (PWA, USF, COMDOX).
+2. **Release version** number (Major.Minor.Patch).
+3. **Previous version** number (Major.Minor.Patch).
+4. **Type** of ticket to include (Story, Bug, etc.)
+5. **Status** of tickets to include (Open, In Progress, Done, etc.)
+6. **Start date** for including ticket statuses set on and after the date.
+7. **End date** for including ticket statues set on and before the date.

+The release notes template provides the following sections:

 - Highlights (Depends on entry of release notes for Epics.
 In progress.)
 - Summary table (Jira stories and bugs)
-- Documentation updates
 - Known Issues
 - Upgrading from previous versions
 - Update dependencies (which contains the dependencies table)